JT8D-17/XLua-Utils-for-X-Plane/Documentation/Engine_Damage.md

 <a name="4"></a>
 ### 4. Menu

-The _"Engine Damage"_ submenu is available when a _"persistence.cfg"_ file was found during XLuaUtils' initialization.
+The _"Engine Damage"_ sub-menu is available when a _"persistence.cfg"_ file was found during XLuaUtils' initialization.

 ![XLuaUtils Engine Damage Menu](Images/XLuaUtils_EngineDamage.jpg  "XLuaUtils Engine Damage Menu")